Administrative Law: Fair Hearing (JS 612)

 $649

-This intensive 8-day course provides newer state and federal administrative law adjudicators with a solid foundation in the tools and techniques to create and maintain a “fair hearing,” complete the record, and provide a clear order.
+This intensive eight-day course provides newer state and federal administrative law adjudicators with a solid foundation in the tools and techniques to create and maintain a “fair hearing,” complete the record, and provide a clear order.
 Separate tracks are offered which recognize the differences between the conduct of low-volume and high-volume proceedings.
+This course extensively uses small group discussion groups, role playing and mock hearings as learning tools.

 Course $1999